sudarsunkannan/CS519/README.md

 ### Compiling and launching QEMU

-From the source directory set the environment variables. trusty specifies the host systems linux version/codename Pass your own OS version name.
+From the source directory set the environment variables. trusty specifies the host systems linux version/codename; pass your own OS version name.

 In scripts/setvars.sh, set the path of your kernel source in "export KERN_SRC=KERNELSOURCEPATH